SAP-samples/teched2025-CS262/exercises/ex2/README.md

 ![Exercise 02 - Final UI](images/02_05.png)

-> [!NOTE]
-> :open_book: The UX concepts you will see here are inspired by our dedicated guidelines, designed to help you get the most value and best experience from the self-service capabilities.

 :point_right: Start by implementing the HTTP request to the Solution Recommendation API in `src/api/index.js`.

 - Define the Solution Recommendation API endpoint to be called.